aantipov/moiva-blog/content/post/2021-04-19-report-q1-2021-js-build-tools-bundlers.md

 ![a bar chart showing numbers of JavaScript libraries' GitHub stars in total](/blog/images/2021-q1-report/bundlers/stars.png)

 The situation changes quickly though and new tools gain popularity at lightning speed.
-[Vite](https://github.com/vitejs/vite), a year-old project, has already acquired 24k stars and doesn't show any signs of slowing down - it obtained the biggest number of stars in Q1 2021, 9.4K stars.
+[Vite](https://github.com/vitejs/vite), a year-old project, has already acquired 24k stars and doesn't show any signs of slowing down - it obtained a phenomenal number of stars in Q1 2021, 9.4K stars.

 ![a bar chart showing numbers of JavaScript libraries' new stars in Q1 2021](/blog/images/2021-q1-report/bundlers/new-stars.png)

 [Vite](https://github.com/vitejs/vite) is not only a leader in absolute growth (by GitHub stars), but it is also a leader in relative growth.
-It grew by 68%.
+It grew by 68% in Q1 2021.

 [Esbuild](https://github.com/evanw/esbuild) also grew significantly by 38%.